shahzeb79/terraform/README.md

 # Azure DevOps pipeline to deploy a terraform project to 3 different environments [Part1, Task 4]

-I have created Azure Pipeline yml file in this repor which will have code to deploy current terraform project into 3 environments.
+I have created Azure Pipeline yml file in this repo which will have code to deploy current terraform project into 3 environments.
+It uses templates for job which will accept parameter from stage and reuse same code in templates folder to deploy to different environments.
 I will present it in our interview.

 Pipeline job can be found here https://dev.azure.com/shahzeb799/TestApi/_build?definitionId=3&_a=summary but i would need to add indiviuals as readers.

-# GitOps - a new emerging DevOps Technologu [ Part2 ]
+# GitOps - a new emerging DevOps Technology [ Part2 ]

 GitOps is a software development methodology and operational model that utilizes Git as the single source of truth for defining infrastructure and application delivery.
 In GitOps, all aspects of the system, including infrastructure configurations, application code, and deployment manifests, are stored in a Git repository.
 Changes made to this repository trigger automated workflows that update the target environment to match the desired state specified in the repository.

-## Pros of GitOps
+# Pros of GitOps

 - Infrastructure as Code (IaC): GitOps promotes the use of infrastructure as code, enabling teams to manage infrastructure configurations in a version-controlled manner.
 This enhances reproducibility, consistency, and scalability of infrastructure deployments.